Causal Inference under Threshold Manipulation: Bayesian Mixture Modeling and Heterogeneous Treatment Effects: Bayesian Modeling of Threshold Manipulation via Mixtures

 Suppose we observe an independent and identically distributed observation, $Y_i$ for $i = 1, \ldots, n$, where $n$ is the number of customers.
 We assume that there are no bunching customers outside the neighborhood $N_K$ and they are not affected by the thresholds, namely $Y_i=Y_i(0)$ for $Y_i\in N_K^c$, where $N_K^c$ is the complement of $N_K$.
 On the other hand, within the neighborhood $N_K$, bunching and non-bunching customers are mixed, that is, $Y_i=Z_iY_i(1)+(1-Z_i)Y_i(0)$, where $Z_i$ is an unobserved indicator of bunching~($Z_i=1$) and non-bunching~($Z_i=0$) customers.
 The key difference from typical causal inference frameworks is that the binary indicator $Z_i$ is unobserved.
 Although a precise estimation of the indicator $Z_i$ would be difficult, the ATT defined in (\ref{eq:causal-effect}) can be identified and estimated using a mixture model.

 To perform a mixture model, we first assume the forms of distributions for $Y_i(t)$.
 Let $g(\cdot|\theta)$ and $f(\cdot|\gamma)$ be distributions for $Y_i(0)$ (non-bunching) and $Y_i(1)$ (bunching), respectively, where $\theta$ and $\gamma$ are unknown parameters.
 The bunching distribution $f(\cdot|\gamma)$ is expected to exhibit a high density within $N_K$, allowing us to assign a relatively simple model.
 In the numerical examples, we employ a skew-normal distribution~\citep{azzalini1985class}, as it offers the flexibility to model a density peak that may be slightly offset from the threshold $K$.
 On the other hand, the support of the non-bunching distribution extends over the entire range of the observed data, so it is appropriate to adopt a flexible model.
-In our numerical illustration, we use the Singh-Maddala distribution~\citep{singh1976function}, which is widely recognized for its flexibility and excellent fit to income and expenditure data.
+In our numerical illustration, we use the Singh-Maddala distribution~\citep{singh1976function}, which is widely recognized for its flexibility and excellent fit to income and expenditure data~(see Appendix A.3 for the density function and adjusted likelihood).

 For the latent binary variable $Z_i$, we assume that $P(Z_i=1)=\pi=1-P(Z_i=0)$, where $\pi\in (0,1)$ is an unknown mixing parameter.
 This gives the generative distribution of $Y_i$ as

 for $Y_i\in N_K$, where $\Psi=\{\pi, \theta,\gamma\}$ is a set of unknown parameters.
 Note that the distribution of $Y_i$ can be expressed as $p(Y_i| \Psi)=g(Y_i|\theta)$ for $Y_i\in N_K^c$.